papachan/clj-gen-proj/README.md

     bb create-project.clj fullstack some.namespace

-If you want to list all the availables templates, you can create a tiny script:
+If you want to list all the availables templates, you can create a tiny script with babashka:

 ```
 #!/usr/bin/env bb